bwlewis/hclust_in_R/README.md

 on hierarchical clustering.

-This implementation is far less efficient than R's `hclust` (written in Fotran), both in terms of memory use and performance.
-But it's easy to read and play with this as example code.
+This implementation is far less efficient than R's `hclust` (written in Fortan), both in terms of memory use and performance.
+But it's easy to read and experiment with.

 The clustering method is very short and proceeds somewhat differently than R's default method, but produces output compatible with the functions associated